nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 - Step 2.
 Select the file and click "Open"
   - Do note that only [JSON](#glossary) files can be imported!
 - Step 3.
 Trackermon will import the selected file and display the imported show list!
-  - If there was an error importing the file, Trackermon will display an error message!
+  - Trackermon will throw an error message if the JSON file is corrupted!
-  - For advanced users, feel free to modify Trackermon.json directly!

 <img src="images/Import.png">